 Hi!
 I'm a 3rd year CSE Ph.D. student at the University of Washington.
 I am a part of the databases and programming languages research groups, where I work on developing tools that can automatically re-target applications written in general purpose languages to high level domain specific frameworks.
 I am advised by Alvin Cheung.

-I am currently working on building Casper, a compiler that can automatically translate code fragments in Java applications to MapReduce using synthesis and verification.
+I am currently developing Casper, a compiler that can automatically translate code fragments in Java applications to MapReduce frameworks using synthesis and verification.

 A synthesis based compiler for automatically re-targeting sequential Java code to Apache Spark.